Pitigliano: Charming Tuff Stone Town in Tuscany!

 The picturesque little town of Pitigliano is probably one of the most charming highlights of Tuscany.
 Situated on a high tuff rock, it towers majestically over the narrow, green valleys of the Maremma.
 Here the extremely picturesque townscape with its brown-red stone houses built close together up to the rock face is particularly fascinating.
 The most important attractions in Pitigliano are the medieval stone alleys of the historic old town, the small museums and the Jewish quarter.
 But there are also many exciting things to do in the area around, thanks to the rich Etruscan heritage!

-In this travel guide we give you all the important tips and information on Pitigliano in Italy.
+In this travel guide we give you all the essential tips and information on Pitigliano in Italy.
 We also show you beautiful pictures, the best things to do and where you will find fantastic accommodations.

 General information about Pitigliano